hermitonl/docsify/brain.md

-# The Triune Brain: A HermitONL Guide to Self-Mastery
+# The Triune Brain: A HermitONL Guide to Self-Sovereignty

 ## Introduction: The Observer's Advantage